systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 ## Member Class Specific Info

-The configurations under '**Member Class Specific Info**' inform how a member of a particular class in a scheme is treated apart from a member from another class under the same employer.
+The configurations under **'Member Class Specific Info'** inform how a member of a particular class in a scheme is treated apart from a member from another class under the same employer.
 See screenshot below: